Broccoliux/dragonfly/journal.md

 now bro everything is done in schematics all ERC error are gone also there where some hidden error is the warining i have solved them too, so next i will be going to assign the footpints to the all components.

+bro i messed up on battery connections, i used JST that is for low currents but i didnt know that for drones we need XT60PW-M to handel that much current.

+also why tf battery are soo halla expensive